Make a Beautiful DIY Cane Cabinet in 2 Easy Steps

 Sometimes it is fun to go with a trend especially if you’re smitten with the idea.
 When you dream of your ideal decor and interior space, can you see cane furniture fitting in?

-I love tropical and British colonial styles so even though cane cabinets are popular right now I can see them working with my favorite styles and know their classic design will work for many years to come so I was excited to try a cane cabinet DIY.
+I love tropical and British colonial styles so even though cane cabinets DIY are popular right now I can see them working with my favorite styles and know their classic design will work for many years to come so I was excited to try caning furniture.

 How to Transform a Storage Cabinet into a Cane Cabinet